Emonshr/esam/README.md

 * place a .bashrc file for your non-root account to the /mnt then, or else the installer will complain.
 Do arch-chroot.

 ## What esam doesn't do
-esam doen't perform any genfstab command or install grub.
-Please do it yourself.
+esam doesn't perform any genfstab command, partitioning, or install grub.
+Please do these yourself.